Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-10/_posts/2017-02-10-math-functions.md

 }
 ```

 Now, movement will be a variable speed between 0 and 9 because Math.random could return 0.
-Then, if we multiply by 10 it will still be zero.
-Then, if we take the floor of that, it will still be zero.
+Then, if we multiply by 10, it will still be zero.
+Then, if we take the floor of that, it will always be zero.
 Uh oh.
 What if I want to have at least some speed?

 Let's change our code one more time.